makedatabetter/ccproto-data-components/README.md

 # mdb-list-applications

-A data component that returns a list of applications that have been associated with a given concept.
+A data component that provides a list of applications associated with a given concept.

     <mdb-list-applications conceptId='1'></mdb-list-applications>

+For each application, the result set includes:

+* application name
+* application id
+* count of unconfirmed instances
+* count of confirmed instance

+Expectation is that UI components, when sorting this list in recommended order, will rank applications having the largest number of instances (confirmed + unconfirmed) above those having fewer.

 # mdb-list-databases

-A data component that returns a list of databases that have been associated with a given concept.
+Supplies information about the databases associated with a given application, and a given concept.

-    <mdb-list-databases conceptId='1' appId='1'></mdb-list-databases>
+    <mdb-list-databases appId='1' conceptId='1'></mdb-list-databases>

+# mdb-list-schemas

+Supplies information about the schemas associated with a given database, and a given concept.

+    <mdb-list-schemas dbId='1' conceptId='1'></mdb-list-schemas>

+# mdb-list-tables

+Supplies information about the tables associated with a given schema, and a given concept.

+    <mdb-list-tables schemaId='1' conceptId='1'></mdb-list-tables>